- 1 High-Protein Vegetarian Recipes

 This vegetarian recipe is rich in protein, Thin quinoa and crispy walnuts – two great sources of high-protein – work well together to create a complementary texture in this vibrant salad.
 Packaged cooking grains and storing them in the fridge are a great way to get ready-to-use ingredients that will save your time and also help you make healthy choices.

 For this salad, use pre-cooked quinoa and mix with pecans, mint, parsley, spring onions and a quick dressing of olive oil and lemon juice.
 This high-protein vegetarian recipe takes only 15 minutes to prepare and 6 grams of protein per serving.
+Discover more recipes with vegetarian recipe ideas.

 You may also like this healthy recipe: easy vegetarian chili crockpot recipe